Would you like to help run our party?

 The Welsh Liberal Democrats thrive with diversity and we are looking for applications from all backgrounds and from all parts of Wales for these positions.
 If you think you have something to give to the Party, check out the role descriptions and how to apply below.
 All positions in the Party are elected by single transferable vote.

 Party Officers are responsible for leading the political and other work of the party and, along with others, are members of the Welsh Party Board and other committees.
 The Board and committees meet a minimum of 6 times a year, both in person and virtually, and Officers are expected to attend all committee meetings, Party conferences as well as carry out work on an on-going basis.
-Applicants for these Party Officer roles need the support of thirty Party members drawn from at least five Local Parties.
+Applicants for the elected Party Officer roles need the support of thirty Party members drawn from at least five Local Parties.
 Click on each role for a full explanation of responsibilities.

 The President – the principal public representative of Party Members.
 The President chairs and leads the work of the Welsh Party Board, which is responsible for the strategic overview and direction of the Party.
 They also become a Welsh Liberal Democrat representative on the Federal Board.